kawine/blog/_posts/2020-02-14-contextual.markdown

 In our EMNLP 2019 paper, ["How Contextual are Contextualized Word Representations?"](https://www.aclweb.org/anthology/D19-1006.pdf), we tackle these questions and arrive at some surprising conclusions:

-1. In all layers of BERT, ELMo, and GPT-2, contextualized word representations are *anisotropic*: they occupy a narrow cone in the embedding space instead of being distributed throughout.
+1. In all layers of BERT, ELMo, and GPT-2, the representations of *all words* are anisotropic: they occupy a narrow cone in the embedding space instead of being distributed throughout.

-2. In all three models, upper layers produce more context-specific representations than lower layers.
-However, intra-sentence similarity varies across models, suggesting that BERT, ELMo, and GPT-2 contextualize words very differently from one another.
+2. In all three models, upper layers produce more context-specific representations than lower layers; however, the models contextualize words very differently from one another.

+3. If a word's contextualized representations were not at all contextual, we'd expect 100% of their variance to be explained by a static embedding.
+Instead, we find that - on average - less than 5% of the variance can be explained by a static embedding.[^1]

-3. On average, less than 5% of the variance in a word’s contextualized representations can be explained by their first principal component[^1].
-Still, principal components of contextualized representations in lower layers of BERT outperform GloVe and FastText on static embedding benchmarks like solving word analogies![^2]
+4. We can create a new type of static embedding for each word by taking the first principal component of its contextualized representations in a lower layer of BERT.
+Static embeddings created this way outperform GloVe and FastText on benchmarks like solving word analogies![^2]

+Going back to our example, this means that BERT creates highly context-specific representations of the word 'mouse' instead of creating one per word sense.
+Although any static embedding of 'mouse' would account for very little of the variance in its contextualized representations, if we picked the vector that *did* maximize the variance explained, we would get a static embedding that is better than the one provided by GloVe or FastText![^4]

 ### Measures of Contextuality